EVERYTHING YOU NEED TO KNOW ABOUT CAPSULAR CONTRACTURES

 Breast augmentation is the most popular aesthetic surgery procedure performed.
 This has led to an extensive history on its safety and complications in comparison to other procedures.
-Throughout history many different materials have been used for implants such as shellac, beeswax, epoxy resin, petroleum jelly, Teflon and many more.
-The introduction of silicone gel implants in 1962 was a major discovery for breast augmentation surgery.
+Throughout history, many different materials have been used for implants, such as shellac, beeswax, epoxy resin, petroleum jelly, Teflon and many more.
+The introduction of silicone gel implants in 1962 was a major discovery for breast enlargement surgery.
 The varying kinds of implants can be separated into 5 categories based on shell thickness, texture and implant fill.
-Currently the implants available on market are divided by gel fill, either saline or silicone.
+Currently, the implants available on the market are divided by gel fill, either saline or silicone.
 The silicone implants are then further subdivided by form as either stable or soft, by shell as textured or smooth and finally by shape as round or anatomical.

-The first silicone implants were made of a viscous silicone gel in a thick tear-drop shaped shell.
-These early implants had a high early capsular contraction rate which lead to the next generation of implants being much softer, and seamless.
+The first silicone implants were made of a viscous silicone gel in a thick tear-drop-shaped shell.
+These early implants had a high early capsular contraction rate which led to the next generation of implants being much softer and seamless.
 These smoother implants reduced the capsular contraction rates but had a problem called gel bleed, which caused a pathogenesis of capsular contracture.
-From these two iterations, a third generation of implants were created with a stronger silicone shell to prevent leakage.
-Later developments include changes on the shell of the implant, ranging from polyurethane foam to texturing of the pores which lead to much lower capsular contracture rates.
+From these two iterations, a third generation of implants was created with a stronger silicone shell to prevent leakage.
+Later developments include changes on the shell of the implant, ranging from polyurethane foam to texturing of the pores, which lead to much lower capsular contracture rates.

 WHAT CAUSES CAPSULAR CONTRACTION?

-Capsular contracture is one of the most significant drawbacks for breast augmentation, the changes of capsular contractures requiring revisional surgery is between 5 to 59%.
+Capsular contracture is one of the most significant drawbacks of breast enlargement.
+The changes in capsular contractures requiring revisional surgery are between 5 to 59%.
 It most commonly occurs within the first 18 months after surgery.
 Although recent studies suggest early capsular contractures can occur up to 3 years following surgery.

-The most common incisions for breast augmentation is, infra-mammary followed by trans-axillary and peri-areolar access points.
-Umbilical incisions and access is a surgical possibility but often has little reasonable justification.
-There is evidence that the peri-areolar incision which has reduced access also exposes the implant to potentially higher risks of bacterial contamination which then leads to an increased capsular contracture rates.
+The most common incisions for this type of surgery is infra-mammary, followed by trans-axillary and peri-areolar access points.
+Umbilical incisions and access are a surgical possibility but often have little reasonable justification.
+There is evidence that the peri-areolar incision, which has reduced access, also exposes the implant to potentially higher risks of bacterial contamination (which then leads to increased capsular contracture rates).
 This is at least in part due to the presence of bacteria in the breast and nipple ductal system.
 A finding from 2012 is that in trans-axillary incisions, there is an increased rate of capsular contraction than both infra-mammary and peri-areolar incisions.

 A major deciding factor on capsular contractions is the type of implant, saline implants were originally thought to have a major advantage due to the lower rate of capsular contraction.
-However, since then this evidence has been disproved though a systematic analysis of randomised controlled trials which did not lead to this same conclusion.
-Similarly textured implants are known to have lower capsular contracture rates but are associated with a rare lymphoma.
+However, since then, this evidence has been disproved through a systematic analysis of randomised controlled trials which did not lead to this same conclusion.
+Similarly, textured implants are known to have lower capsular contracture rates but are associated with a rare lymphoma.

-There is some evidence that peri-prosthetic drains are related to higher risks of infection and hence also capsular contractures.
-Many surgeons choose not to use drains in primary breast augmentations.
+There is some evidence that peri-prosthetic drains are related to higher risks of infection and hence capsular contractures.
+Many surgeons choose not to use drains in primary breast enhancements.

 PERI-OPERATIVE ANTIBIOTICS/IRRIGATION OF POCKET WITH ANTISEPTICS/ANTIBIOTICS SOLUTION

-There is significant evidence supporting peri-prosthetic and subclinical infection theory (infection with no signs/symptoms), however it is not clear if this is the cause of capsular contractures.
-It has been demonstrated that contamination by implicated organisms (e.g. staphylococcus aureus) accelerate the rate of capsular contraction.
-The results from pocket irrigation with antiseptics and antibiotics have been conflicting as a study using a triple antibiotic solution (Adam’s solution) showed a reduction of capsular contracture rates.
-Contrast to this a study on preoperative antibiotics showed no statistical difference in capsular contraction rates.
+There is significant evidence supporting peri-prosthetic and subclinical infection theory (infection with no signs/symptoms), however, it is not clear if this is the cause of capsular contractures.
+It has been demonstrated that contamination by implicated organisms (e.g. staphylococcus aureus) accelerates the rate of capsular contraction.
+The results from pocket irrigation with antiseptics and antibiotics have been conflicting, as a study using a triple antibiotic solution (Adam’s solution) showed a reduction of capsular contracture rates.
+In contrast, a study on preoperative antibiotics showed no statistical difference in capsular contraction rates.

 WHAT HAPPENS AFTER?